Praia da Ursa has a stunning landscape of sea stacks

 Because it takes some effort to reach (you’ll have to follow a path that goes down a cliff), it’s wild and unspoiled, so those who dare to come here usually take advantage of the isolation and sunbathe nude.
 It’s therefore an unofficial naturist beach, but you may keep your bathing suit on and simply enjoy the natural beauty around you.

 The water is cold and the waves quite strong, so it’s a beach for photos and sunbathing, but not for swimming.
+There are no lifeguards.

-Praia da Ursa is not easy to reach, but the beautiful scenery is the reward
+Praia da Ursa is not easy to reach, but the beautiful scenery is the reward.